 Canada co-operates with a number of other partner countries in patent prosecution highway programs.
 Through this scheme, an applicant with at least one patent claim that has been found allowable by a partner office in one jurisdiction can have examination of the corresponding patent application advanced in the partner office of another jurisdiction.
 This allows patent results obtained in other countries to be used to streamline examination in the corresponding Canadian patent application or, alternatively, allows the Canadian patent application to be used to streamline examination in another country or countries.

 i.
 Advanced examination of Canadian patent applications

 j.
-Acceptable delays for patent application filing in Canada
+Factors affecting the timing of patent application filing in Canada

 k.
 Procedural flexibility in obtaining Canadian patent protection

-The examination process before the Canadian patent office is relatively flexible compared to other jurisdictions, and this flexibility can help maximize patent scope and minimize prosecution costs.
+The examination process before the Canadian patent office is relatively flexible compared to other jurisdictions, and this flexibility can be leveraged with strategies that minimize prosecution costs.

 For example, during the examination of the patent application, voluntary amendments to the claims or other parts of the application may be filed at any time in Canada.
-As well, final examination reports are only rarely issued at times when it is clear that the examiner and applicant have reached an impasse.
-This allows for ample opportunity to negotiate with the examiner.
+As well, final examination reports are generally only issued when it is clear that the examiner and applicant have reached an impasse.
+This typically allows for multiple opportunities to overcome objections raised by an examiner.

-In Canada, there is no interference or opposition procedure to challenge a competitor’s co-pending patent application — so there is limited opportunity for one party to oppose a patent being granted to another.
+In Canada, there is no formal interference or opposition procedure available to challenge a competitor's patent application.
+There is however, a mechanism for one party to provide information to the patent office in an effort to prevent a patent being granted, a procedure known as a "protest".